 With growing awareness of the significance of healthcare facilities’ response to emergencies, many are reassessing and upgrading their existing emergency preparedness plans.
-General elements of emergency management for healthcare facilities include mitigation, preparedness, response, and recovery.
+General elements of emergency management for healthcare facilities include mitigation, preparedness, response and recovery.

 Key planning resources

-- CDC Public Health Preparedness and Response Partner Resources
+- CDC – Public Health Preparedness Resources

-HHS Response and Recovery Resources Compendium links to numerous tools, resources, and situational awareness portals published by non-governmental and governmental partners.
+- U.S. Dept. of Health & Human Services (HHS) – The HHS Response and Recovery Resources Compendium site provides links to numerous tools, resources and situational awareness portals published by non-governmental and governmental partners.

-Agencies of the U.S. government (specifically the CDC, FDA and FEMA) offer considerable number of resources for emergency management preparedness and response.
+Agencies of the U.S. government (specifically the CDC, FDA and FEMA) offer a considerable number of resources for emergency management preparedness and response.
 Public health professionals and clinicians can find training assistance for virtually all disciplines and levels of responsibility.